Oakland International Airport

 Tel: +1 510 563 3300.

-The Rental Car Center is open 24 hours (operating on an 'on demand' basis in the later hours) and has all rental companies in one location, including Alamo, Avis, Budget, Dollar, Enterprise, Firefly, Fox, Hertz, National and Thrifty.
+The Rental Car Center is open 24 hours (operating on an 'on demand' basis in the later hours) and has all rental companies in one location, including Alamo, Avis, Budget, Dollar, Enterprise, Fox, Hertz, National and Thrifty.
 A rental car shuttle bus ferries passengers between the terminals and Rental Car Center every 10 minutes.
 Prior booking is recommended.

 Taxis, limos and a shuttle service are available from outside the airport.
 Taxi services are provided by Friendly Cab and Veteran's Cab.

 ATMs, shops (including duty-free), restaurants and bars are available in both terminals.
 Passengers with disabilities are well catered for, but those requiring wheelchairs should contact their airline in advance.

-Flights to Oakland International Airport come in on airlines such as Southwest Airlines (the busiest carrier at the airport), Alaska Air, Horizon Air, Delta Airlines, JetBlue, Hawaiian Airlines and US Airlines.
+Flights to Oakland International Airport come in on airlines such as Southwest Airlines (the busiest carrier at the airport), Alaska Air, Delta Airlines, JetBlue, and Hawaiian Airlines.
 The airport sees flights to and from cities across the US, as well as a few from Mexico, and chartered flights to Cuba.

 There's a business centre in Terminal 1, between gates 8 and 10.